ryanmannix1/cornell-data-science-certificate/README.md

 This repository contains hands-on projects I completed using R as part of the data science coursework.

-**Note:** I am still in the process of uploading all course projects from my Cornell certificate.
+**Note:** I am still in the process of uploading all course projects.